roytang/blog/content/post/2014/12/movies-2014/index.md

   title: Edge of Tomorrow (2014)
 - date: '2014-07-16'
   description: ''
-  hashtag: rise-of-the-planet-of-the-apes-2014
+  hashtag: dawn-of-the-planet-of-the-apes-2014
   media: movies
   rating: 0.0
-  title: Rise of the Planet of the Apes (2014)
+  title: Dawn of the Planet of the Apes (2014)
 - date: '2014-07-31'
   description: ''
   hashtag: guardians-of-the-galaxy-2014